-Normani's Comments About Racism In & Out Of The Music Industry Are So Important
+Normani Just Opened Up About Racism In & Out Of The Music Industry In The Realest Way

 There’s no question that Normani is truly making a name for herself as a solo artist now that Fifth Harmony has disbanded.
 But the path from girl group to solo star hasn’t always been easy and Normani is opening up about some of the obstacles she’s faced during her years in the music industry.
 Sadly, one of those obstacles has been racism both inside and outside the industry.
 In a recent interview with Billboard, Normani talked at length about what she’s had to overcome to find solo success.
 And Normani’s comments about racism highlight just how much work still needs to be done in the music industry and society as a whole.

 Normani’s interview with Billboard, which was published on Thursday, Jan.
 10, covers a variety of topics — from her move to Houston and her rise to fame to how she’s handled criticism and racism in the industry.
 In one part of the interview, the 22-year-old singer revealed that recording sessions with Fifth Harmony could be emotional because she was sometimes relegated to the background, which made her feel singled out.
 While recording the song “No Way,” Normani says she was the only member of the group asked to do background vocals.

 “So many sessions, I would cry like I’ve never cried before,” she told Billboard.

 Incidents like that only made Normani feel even more singled out, especially as the only black member of the group.
 Fans also made her feel the same way sometimes.

 “It was a subconscious thing.
 You think, ‘Why am I the least followed in the group?’” she explained.
 “Even if you don’t recognize that you’re paying close attention to it, it takes a toll on your confidence.
 You worry — is it me?
 Is it because I’m black?
 Or am I just not talented?”